Police Jobs in Colorado

 Join the Force - Arvada Police Department

 The Arvada Police Department is looking for people who are a breed apart from the typical applicant.
-The next application process will run December 15 to January 19 for the Fall 2018 Academy.
+We are currently accepting applications until July 20 for Certified/Lateral Police Officer and Police Recruit, for the Spring Academy starting in January 2019.
 If you have strong character and are looking for a challenging and rewarding career, the APD wants to hear from you.
 Live in and serve a nationally recognized City just outside of Denver and nestled near the Rocky Mountains.